-Many professionals across the workforce, in every industry, aspire to one day become managers.
+Many professionals across the workforce and in every industry aspire to one day become managers.
 In many workplaces, once you have attained a certain level of experience you'll be eligible to pursue a promotion to a management role.
 But although experience is certainly a big part of becoming a manager, there are many skills and competencies that the best managers cultivate deliberately.
 They may do this through independent study, working with a mentor or pursuing further education.
-Let's explore what really makes a good manager and how you can get on the road to becoming a manager.
+Let’s explore what really makes a good manager and how you can get on the road to becoming one.

 What is a Manager?

 If you've never worked as a manager, you may not realize how multifaceted management really is.
 A manager oversees the productivity and interpersonal relationships of a working group.
-Depending on the type of role, managers are usually responsible for supporting the daily operations of a business, creating strategic plans and goals for the team, facilitating training and on-boarding activities for staff, and developing and maintaining relationships with direct reports, according to Lindsey Levesque, a career advisor at Southern New Hampshire University.
+Depending on the type of role, managers are usually responsible for supporting the daily operations of a business, creating strategic plans and goals for the team, facilitating training and on-boarding activities for staff and developing and maintaining relationships with direct reports, according to Lindsey Levesque, a career advisor at Southern New Hampshire University (SNHU).

-Richard Grant, also an SNHU career advisor, said that some managers may have no direct reports but instead be responsible for managing projects or processes.
-Managers typically also have budget responsibilities, and need to focus on achieving the organization's goals in the most efficient and cost effective way.
+Richard Grant, also an SNHU career advisor, said some managers may have no direct reports but instead be responsible for managing projects or processes.
+Managers typically also have budget responsibilities and need to focus on achieving the organization’s goals in the most efficient and cost-effective way.

 The nature of management calls on managers to be both strategic business thinkers and excellent communicators and relationship-builders.
-The qualities of a good manager vary depending on the industry and role, but Levesque said that there are several qualities that all good managers have in common, including, a sense of integrity, and willingness to embrace change.
-Levesque said that good managers also share a dedication to their team: they trust their team's ability to do good work and they strive to help team members reach their professional goals.
+The qualities of a good manager vary depending on the industry and role, but Levesque said there are several qualities that all good managers have in common, including a sense of integrity and willingness to embrace change.
+She said that good managers also share a dedication to their team: they trust their ability to do good work, and they strive to help team members reach their professional goals.